This feature is in

 You can change the settings as follows:

 - Repository: Not editable.
 Indicates which repository the Gateway will access (the site’s connected repository).
 Works with GitHub or GitLab repositories only.

-- Roles: Naming one or more roles in this field will limit Gateway access to users assigned a matching role (in individual user account data).
-Leaving this field blank will give access to all site users.
+- Roles: Naming one or more roles in this field will limit Gateway access to Identity users assigned a matching role (in individual Identity user data).
+Leaving this field blank will give access to all Identity users on the site.

 - GitHub/GitLab API access token: Click the link to generate a token, or you may supply your own Personal Access Token.
 Be sure the token is generated for a user with sufficient permission on your linked repository to perform the actions you want to pass through the Gateway.